Instructions on how to couple Phantom to CMacIonize

 Now you should see that, inside CMacIonize/build/compilation, it has generated two files, named cmi_fortran_includes.txt and cmi_fortran_libs.txt.

-Step 4: Go to Phantom
+Step 4: Deal with the Phantom Makefile

-Open the Makefile and create a new setup that looks like this:
+Create a new setup that looks like this:

 ifeq ($(SETUP), cmi)